-I'm an Argentinian product thinker and media professional.
-After coming to New York City to do Studio 20's Journalism MA Program on Digital Innovation with a Fulbright scholarship, I'm now working at The New Republic Magazine as Product Manager.
+I'm an Argentinian journalist and media innovator based in NYC.
+After moving to the US to do Studio 20's Journalism MA Program with a Fulbright scholarship in 2021, I´m now working at The New Republic Magazine as a Product Manager.

 What I´ve worked on so far